leftshiftone/convenient-ai/README.md

-# convenient-nlp
+# convenient-ai

-Convenient NLP is a simple library which wraps well known libraries in order to support a more convenient way to work with them.
+Convenient AI is a simple library which wraps well known ai libraries in order to support a more convenient way to work with them.